zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

  - **Worst Case Height** : **`O(log_base2_N)`** / **`O(logN)`** (All nodes have 2 keys)
  - **Best Case Height** : **`O(log_base3_N)`** (All nodes have 3 keys)

+## **Modifying one step further**
+/// write aovut 2-3-4 trees
+This time we will allow upto 3 keys per node .
+One more than the last time .
+This time there is also one problematic case : when we  have 4 keys per node .
+We also do the same thing we did the last time .

+/// add spliting tree example - https://youtu.be/2679VQ26Fp4

 &nbsp;

 # **Changing Vantage Point**